Idan Ofer

 Idan Ofer (עידן עופר; born 2 October 1955) is an Israeli billionaire businessman and philanthropist, with interests in shipping, energy, mining and sports.
-He is the founder of the principal of the Quantum Pacific Group, a holding company.
+He is the founder and the principal of the Quantum Pacific Group, a holding company.
 He is majority shareholder of the Israel Corporation, listed on the Tel Aviv Stock Exchange, as well as Kenon Holdings, listed on the Tel Aviv and New York Stock Exchange.
 He is also the owner of the Israeli holding company Lynav Holdings and the Dutch-based Ansonia Holdings.

 Ofer owns a 33% stake in Spain's La Liga association football club Atlético Madrid, and an 85% stake in Portugal's Primeira Liga association football club Famalicão.

-As of February 2025, Forbes estimated his net worth to be US$17.7 billion.
-In the Sunday Times Rich List 2025 ranking of the wealthiest people in the UK he was placed 5th with an estimated fortune of £20.121 billion.

 Early life

 Idan Ofer is the son of the Israeli billionaire Sammy Ofer (originally Shmuel Herskovich) and Aviva Ofer.
 His father was an Israeli shipping magnate who immigrated to Israel from Romania.
 His older brother is Israeli businessman Eyal Ofer.
 His uncle is Yuli Ofer.

 Ofer grew up in Haifa, Israel, to a family of Ashkenazi Jewish (Romanian-Jewish) descent.
 He was enlisted as to mandatory military service in the Israeli Navy, serving as deputy commander of a patrol boat.
 He graduated from the University of Haifa, Israel, with a Bachelor of Science in Economics and Shipping.
 He then received a Master's in Business Administration from the London Business School in the 1980s.
 He has been married four times.
 His fourth wife is Batia Ofer, an art collector and charity fundraiser.
 He has five children.
 They resided in Arsuf, Israel (near Tel Aviv) until 2013.
 His daughter Leigh Ofer resides in New York City; his other children reside in London.